 - Spam is one of the most popular reasons for penalties after the release of Penguin and Payday Loan Update.
 Both of them combat extremely spammy results that cause severe penalties.
 Another popular Google tool Exact Match Domain aims at decreasing the number of spammy domains that sound the same as the main keyword;

 - Duplicated content takes its place in the list of causes too.
 Most of the websites use plagiarized content unintentionally as they trust writers, while others generate content automatically with the help of some software.
 To avoid problems with ranking it is necessary to check all the content using plagiarism checkers as Google allows only up to 10% of the similarities in the site content.
 In other cases, you may suffer from penalties too;

-- Long time website loading speed can lead to drops in ranking and further algorithmic penalties;
+- Slow website loading speed can lead to drops in ranking and further algorithmic penalties;

 - Improper architecture of the website is also detected and subjected to algorithmic penalties;

 - A hacker attack toward the website is a cause of the sudden penalty.
 Opt for Google analytics to analyze the SEO practices and see if that has really happened;

 - Appropriateness of the web hosting is also important to maintain a high site ranking.
 Google has even made SSL certificates for that purpose etc.